 7.1.3.
 MHSC Milestones

 Mr. de Beer indicated that the new milestones would be incorporated and driving the MOSH Noise Team’s strategy for 2015.
 The first meeting on the Noise Strategic Plan had thus been held.

-7.1.4.Highlights
+7.1.4.
+Industry Interactions